Reevin/traffic_project/README.md

 # Installation / Viewing Instructions

 Make sure you have Python and Flask installed after downloading the repo.

+Flask is used to present the graphs via a webpage.
 Run "flask/webpage.py" through Flask in the terminal.
-If you are using VS code it did this for me automatically to open a terminal and run the flask webserver.
+If you are using VS code it gave me the option to do this automatically after opening "webpage.py" and running it through the terminal in VS code.

 Once the webserver is running open your internet explorer and navigate to "localhost:8000" to view the presentation page.

-Alternatively if you wish to see the raw data cleaning processes open either "traffic.ipynb" or "jefferson_county.ipynb" with Jypter notebook.
+Alternatively if you wish to see the raw data cleaning process open either "traffic.ipynb" or "jefferson_county.ipynb" with Jypter notebook.

 # Timeline